simonlabcode/bam2bakR/README.md

 Edit the values in the config file as necessary and move on to the last step.

 ## Run it!
-Technically, all you need to do to run TL-Snakemake is activate the pipeline environment and call snakemake as follows (replacing `pipeline-env-tmp2` with whatever you named the environment and `8` replaced with whatever you entered for `cpus` in the config:
+Technically, all you need to do to run TL-Snakemake is activate the pipeline environment and call snakemake as follows (replacing `pipeline-env-tmp2` with whatever you named the environment and `8` replaced with whatever you entered for `cpus` in the config):
 ```
 $ conda activate pipeline-env-tmp2
 $ snakemake --cores 8